awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-prerequisites.md

   + Your kubelet has enabled Webhook authorization mode\.
 For more information, see [Kubelet authentication/authorization](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/) in the Kubernetes Reference\.
   + Your container runtime is Docker\.

-You must also attach a policy to the IAM role of your Amazon EKS worker nodes to enable them to send metrics and logs to CloudWatch\.
+You must also grant IAM permissions to enable your Amazon EKS worker nodes to send metrics and logs to CloudWatch\.
+There are two ways to do this:
++ Attach a policy to the IAM role of your worker nodes\.
+This works for both Amazon EKS clusters and other Kubernetes clusters\.
++ Use an IAM role for service accounts for the cluster, and attach the policy to this role\.
+This works only for Amazon EKS clusters\.

+The first option grants permissions to CloudWatch for the entire node, while using an IAM role for the service account gives CloudWatch access to only the appropriate daemonset pods\.

+**Attaching a policy to the IAM role of your worker nodes**

+Follow these steps to attach the policy to the IAM role of your worker nodes\.
+This works for both Amazon EKS clusters and Kubernetes clusters outside of Amazon EKS\.

-**To add the necessary policy to the IAM role for your worker nodes**
+**To attach the necessary policy to the IAM role for your worker nodes**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.